latchset/clevis/README.md

 sudo update-initramfs -u -k 'all'
 ```

-Upon reboot it will behave exactly as if using Dracut.
+Upon reboot, it will behave exactly as if using Dracut.

 #### Unlocker: UDisks2